sedelmeyer/predicting-crime/pages/data-property.md

 With these matched coordinates, we were able to explore the dataset for features of interest that we could aggregate within geospatial regions.
 From this, we engineered a set of 10 property-based predictors, each providing a census tract-level metric per-year to give (1) a point-in-time annual measure for that tract-level geographic area, as well as (2) a 3-year compound annual growth rate (CAGR) to measure shifting property demographics for the area.

-The full set of census tract-level engineered features derived from the property assessment dataset are:
+The full set of census tract-level engineered features derived from the property assessment dataset are listed below.
+A more in-depth examination of several of these specific features [can be found here as part of the EDA conducted on the final training set](eda.md).

 1. **Median residential property value**
     - This provides the annual median property value for all residential properties in each census tract.